-- The right computer or CPU: You should invest in a CPU — like one of Intel’s K-series processors — that supports overclocking.
+- The right computer or CPU: You should invest in a CPU — like one of Intel’s K-series or any of AMD’s latest Ryzen CPUs — that supports overclocking.
 An overclock-friendly motherboard is also important, so don’t go by the processor alone.
 The newest mod-friendly CPUs and motherboards often come with software that replaces some of the tools listed below.
 Finally, if you’re buying a pre-built PC, check the system specs before assuming it supports overclocking.

 - Data display software: Programs like CPU-Z allow you to glance at the clock speed, see the voltage usage, and other important tracking factors.
 Downloading one of these tools will make the project much easier while tinkering.

 - Stress test software: You must stress-test to ensure your overclocked processor is stable and safe.
 Prime95, LinX, and AIDA64 can help, though some overclockers prefer to run more than one program and compare the results.
 Applications like RealTemp are also useful for tracking processor temperatures.

 - A heat sink/coolant unit: For serious overclocking, you’ll need a better cooling system installed inside your PC.
 That may be a larger processor heatsink and additional case fans.

 - A laptop or smartphone: These are a must for checking guides, or watching how-to videos while you dive into overclocking for the first time.

 How long will it take

 Most importantly, the overclocking process depends on how much time you are willing to spend to do it correctly.
 You can do a quick and janky overclock procedure just by downloading the right software and changing a few settings.
 However, this may cause a lot more trouble than it’s worth.